How to Access Property Records in Missouri

 Appraisals are a different type of valuation used most often in real estate.
 Lenders require an appraisal to ensure the home's value supports the loan.
 Appraisals determine the fair market value compared to other homes in the area and recent sales.

-Market values change rapidly, but property records can show how a property has increased or decreased in value over time.
-Fair market value is a standard used by real estate professionals, investors, and home buyers.
+Market values change rapidly, but property records can show how a property's value has increased or decreased over time.
+Fair market value is a standard real estate professionals, investors, and home buyers use.

 The following factors can explain the high prices of properties in some areas of Missouri:

-- Proximity to Recreational Activities - Missouri offers multiple recreational activities and tourist attractions.
-For example, properties near the Missouri Rhineland with a thriving wine industry may value higher due to the tourism potential.
+Proximity to Recreational Activities - Missouri offers multiple recreational activities and tourist attractions.
+For example, properties near the Missouri Rhineland, which has a thriving wine industry, may be more valuable due to their tourism potential.

-- Climate and Natural Disasters - Areas susceptible to natural disasters such as flooding and tornadoes can impact property values, making them lower due to the higher insurance costs.
+Climate and Natural Disasters - Areas susceptible to natural disasters such as flooding and tornadoes can lower property values due to higher insurance costs.

-- Natural Scenery - Missouri has multiple natural features, such as the Missouri and Mississippi Rivers, resulting in scenic views.
+Natural Scenery - Missouri has multiple natural features, such as the Missouri and Mississippi Rivers, which result in scenic views.
 Areas with such views may command higher prices.

 Privacy and the kind of information exposed in property records often come up when considering public records.
 Since property documents are public records, anyone can access them without a reason.
 It's essential to review all your public property records to see what information about you is out there.